polterguy/anarq/README.md

 {
   "url": "relative-url",
   "name": "About these forums",
-  "content": "This is the NEW content of your page.
-This might include Markdown AND HTML, since it's not for anyone but administrators and root accounts to invoke."
+  "content": "This is the NEW content of your page."
 }
 ```